YuCrazing/YuCrazing.github.io/_posts/2023-08-24-classical-pde-en.md

 \nabla u^{n+1}_{i, j} = \frac{u^n_{i+1, j} + u^n_{i-1, j} + u^n_{i, j+1} + u^n_{i, j-1}}{4}
 $$
 </p>

+### Walk-On-Spheres (WoS) And Walk-On-Boundary (WoB) Methods
+In the implementation of these two methods, we employed the <i>Temporal Accumulation</i> technique to accumulate results from each frame, making it easier to visualize the process of convergence.
+For WoS, within each frame's sampling process, for each position in domain, we recursively sample until the sampled points approach the boundary.
+For WoB, we set the path length per frame to 1, meaning we stop after sampling one point on the boundary.
+The experimental results are as follows:

+![Animation][5]

+The first two animations show the convergence process of the WoS method, while the latter two show the convergence process of the WoB method.

 ### Convergence Analysis
 Omitted.